Deutsch: Chrom VI / Español: Cromo VI / Português: Cromo VI / Français: Chrome VI / Italiano: Cromo VI

 Treatment and Risks

 The risks associated with Chromium VI are primarily health-related, including increased risk of lung cancer, stomach cancers, and severe respiratory issues.
-Environmental risks include acute toxicity to aquatic life and the ability to accumulate in the food chain, posing long-term ecological challenges.
+Environmental risks include acute toxicity to Aquatic life and the ability to accumulate in the food chain, posing long-term ecological challenges.

 Treatment methods focus on reducing Chromium VI to its trivalent form, Chromium III, which is much less toxic and less mobile in the environment.
 This is often achieved through chemical reduction processes.
 Cleanup efforts at contaminated sites also include pumping and treating groundwater, soil excavation, and containment.